SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/dplyr.md

 | `mutate`    | apply a transformation to existing [split] columns |
 | `summarize` | summarize across rows [and combine split groups]   |

-The table above presents the most commonly used functions in [dplyr](){:.rlib}, which we will demonstrate in turn, starting from the `animals` data frame.
+The table above presents the most commonly used functions in [dplyr](){:.rlib}, which we will demonstrate in turn, starting from the `cbp` data frame.
 {:.notes}

 ===

 ## Subsetting

-The animals table includes numeric `year` and `month` columns.
-Of the 35,549 observations, lets see how many observations are left when we keep only observations from the first three months of 1990.
+The cbp table includes character `NAICS` column.
+Of the 2 million observations, lets see how many observations are left when we keep only observations from the Health Care and Social Assistance sector.

 ~~~r